Gardens, Great Meals, and Fragrant Memories

 Gray/green and velvety sage leaves will enhance the taste of chicken, pork, turkey, squash, beans, and cocktails.
 Here’s how to use sage to add flavor and reduce sodium in your diet.
 See in the summary a presentation from the Mayo Clinic.
 Sage is a perennial member of the mint family and grows conveniently near the kitchen door.
 Its scent evokes memory.

 Sage-The Scent That Evokes Memory

 Sage provides a true Proustian memory.
 It provides us with a vivid link to past celebrations.

-Whenever we renew our relationship with a scent, we knew in the past all the memories come too.
+Whenever we renew our relationship with a scent, we know in the past all the memories come too.
 Sage is the herb most evocative in this way.
 Sage is tangled in our memories of holiday meals.
-It brings back Thanksgiving at Grandmothers, guests with Christmas presents, basting the turkey.
+It brings back Thanksgiving at Grandmothers, guests with Christmas presents, and basting the turkey.
 It all comes back to mind as we chop and stir!